Living Abroad in the Real Kazakhstan

 is Sharyn Canyon, which rivals the Grand Canyon in its beauty, and the singing sand dunes in the Altyn-Emel national park are an unusual attraction.

 In winter, Astana has an ice town where you can speed down ice slides and see the Taj Mahal, Big Ben, the Eiffel Tower or the Acropolis, all constructed from blocks of ice.
 A few hours, drive from Astana is the picturesque

 Lake Burabay, which is surrounded by dense forest and has unusual rock formations.
 Another nearby lake, Tengiz, has the world’s most northerly colony of pink flamingos.

 Outdoor skating rink in Almaty with author on the right.

 The “Borat Effect”

-the frequency of its London flights to three times a week in January 2007 to satisfy increased interest in the country and U.K. banks are reporting increased demand for tenge, the Kazakh currency.
+the frequency of its London flights to satisfy increased interest in the country, and U.K. banks are reporting increased demand for tenge, the Kazakh currency.